-Figure C.9: The Nickel line in PC data from years 2010 and 2011 (left panels) show evidence of energy shifts from the expected values as a function of temperature.
-Processing the PC data with the updated gain file, that includes temperature dependent trap tables, the gaussian fit to the Nickel line gives energies close to the expected value at all temperatures, as can be seen in the right panels.
+Figure C.9: The Tycho Silicon line (top left panel) and the instrumental Nickel K $\alpha$ line (bottom left panel), in the data from the 2014-2015 cmpaign, show evidence of energy shifts from the expected values as a function of temperature.
+Processing the PC data with the updated gain file, that includes temperature dependent trap tables, the Gaussian fits in both cases give energies close to the expected values at all temperatures, as can be seen in the right panels.